Frix-x/klippain-shaketune/README.md

      # show_macros_in_webui: True
      #    Mainsail and Fluidd doesn't create buttons for "system" macros that are not in the
      #    printer.cfg file.
 If you want to see the macros in the webui, set this to True.
+     # timeout: 300
+     #    The maximum time in seconds to let Shake&Tune process the CSV files and generate the graphs.
      ```

 ## Usage